The Morning Never Came

-The Morning Never Came is the debut studio album by Finnish metal band Swallow the Sun, released on November 15, 2003.
+The Morning Never Came is the debut studio album by Finnish death-doom band Swallow the Sun, released on November 15, 2003.
 Tracks 1, 3, 4 and 7 are all re-recorded versions from the band's first demo, Out of This Gloomy Light.
 The album was later released in the United States on February 22, 2005, via Olympic Recordings.